AshleyPikachu/Super-Bit-Shader/README.md

 -----------------------------------------------------------------------------------------------------------------------
 Some of thse cores need their "Core Options" adjusted for the shader to display properly, it is also be found in the "Quick Menu".

-* Gambatte: Internal Palette = GBC - Grayscale
+* Gambatte: GB Colorization = Auto, GBC, or Internal, Internal Palette = GBC - Grayscale
 * DoubleCherryGB: Default
 * Neo Geo Pocket: Default
 * Pokemon Mini: Palette = Black & White